Mattw46/100-days-of-code/r1-log.md

 Worked through two mor questions from CodingJS

 continued work on new project but not making much progress due to technical issues.

+### R1D3
+Started with two codingbat problems to warm up.

+continued to investigate node as a server for my auction project.